plausible/docs/docs/file-downloads-tracking.md

 If you use the File downloads tracking feature, then these count towards your billable monthly pageviews.
 :::

 File downloads tracking is essential for many site owners and Plausible helps you automate this process.
+Plausible tracks when a visitor clicks a link leading to a file.
+All the most common file extensions are tracked by default but you can also specify a custom list of file types to track.
 With our "**File Downloads Tracking**" you can:

 * See which files are clicked the most
 * See on which of your pages the particular file gets the clicks